Subscribed to Spotify Premium, but still tracked

 Spotify audience research

-Spotify is already particularly good at analyzing your behavior and providing recommendations (as evidenced by your Discover Weekly playlist), they can be trusted to apply their science to behavioral advertising, at the same time leaking the personal data of its “Free” users to third-party advertisers.
+Since Spotify is already particularly good at analyzing your behavior and serving up recommendations (as your Discover Weekly playlist shows), we can trust it to apply that science to behavioral advertising, leaking its “Free” users' personal data to third-party advertisers in the process.

-But being a Spotify Premium subscriber and therefore not having advertising, I did not expect not to be tracked by third parties.
+But as a Spotify Premium subscriber, and therefore free of ads, I did not expect to be tracked by third parties.

 Spotify for iOS leaks my personal data

-Here are the steps followed to observe whether Spotify iOS app Leaked my personal data:
+Here are the steps I followed to observe whether the Spotify iOS app leaked my personal data:

-• Launch of the Charles Proxy application and enabling tracking.
+• Launch the Charles Proxy app and start capturing traffic.

-• Launch the Spotify application (in connected mode, Premium subscription), then listen to some music.
+• Launch the Spotify app (logged in, with a Premium subscription), then listen to some music.

-• Export of logs from my Charles Proxy session to my computer.
+• Export the logs from my Charles Proxy session to my computer.

 Spotify iOS

-• Google : omnipresent, Spotify calls here Crashlytics (crash reports), tool purchased from Twitter in 2017 and integrated into its developer toolbox, Firebase.
+• Google: omnipresent.
+Here Spotify calls Crashlytics (crash reports), a tool bought from Twitter in 2017 and folded into its developer toolkit, Firebase.
 While calling a Google service is debatable, a crash reporting tool makes sense, even for a paid app.

-• Facebook : omnipresent, Facebook also provides its developer toolbox.
-This integration doesn't seem to leak any specific personal information (I can see making a simple call to Facebook, with no additional identifiers).
-However, what is the point?
-I connect to Spotify via my email address and no via Facebook, so Spotify should have no reason to call Facebook.
+• Facebook: omnipresent.
+Facebook also provides its developer toolkit.
+This integration does not seem to leak any specific personal information (I see a plain call to Facebook, with no additional identifier).
+Still, what is the point?
+I log in to Spotify with my email address and not through Facebook, so Spotify should have no reason to call Facebook.

-• Adjust : mobile marketing company offering several services including analytics, attribution (which advertising campaign enabled the installation of Spotify) and advertising retargeting.
-Clearly, I don't pay Spotify to have these kinds of companies track me.
+• Adjust: a mobile marketing company offering several services, including analytics, attribution (which ad campaign led to the Spotify install) and ad retargeting.
+I clearly don't pay Spotify to have this kind of company track me.

-Please note for Facebook, I do not have an account and I had already deactivated "Facebook Data" in the Spotify privacy settings :
+One note on Facebook: I do not have an account, and I had already disabled "Facebook Data" in the Spotify privacy settings:

 Spotify Facebook

-How to avoid this tracking?
-Spotify does not present an opt-out for its iOS app (more details further down in the article), you will have to go through sophisticated solutions such as apps DNSCloak, Adguard or NextDNS.
+How can you avoid this tracking?
+Since Spotify offers no opt-out for its iOS app (more on this further down in the article), you will have to resort to more elaborate solutions such as DNSCloak, Adguard or NextDNS.

-Spotify for Mac, addicted to Google advertising solutions
+Spotify for Mac, hooked on Google's advertising solutions

-Now let's see if Spotify's Mac client also leaks personal data to advertising companies.
-For this, I followed the same steps but with the Charles Proxy application for Mac :
+Now let's see whether Spotify's Mac client also leaks personal data to advertising companies.
+To do so, I followed the same steps but with the Charles Proxy app for Mac:

 Spotify Mac

-Spotify therefore also sends your personal data on the Mac app, to these third parties:
+So Spotify sends your personal data on the Mac app too, to these third parties:

-• Google : via multiple domains, Spotify uses Google Ad Manager to monetize your advertising inventory.
-Problem: I use the Premium version of Spotify, I don't receive advertising.
+• Google: across multiple domains, Spotify uses Google Ad Manager to monetize its ad inventory.
+The problem: I use the Premium version of Spotify, so I get no ads.
 Why is Spotify leaking my personal data to Google's advertising solution?

-• Comscore : via scorecardresearch.com, this tracker is already present on the iOS app, it can be found on the Mac app.
+• Comscore: via scorecardresearch.com, this tracker is already present on the iOS app, and it turns up on the Mac app too.

-• Qualaroo : tool for collecting user feedback, allows Spotify to segment its users to only send surveys to certain users.
-This company therefore collects your profile and your use of Spotify.
-Note that it is responsible for the call to Amazon (via the domain s3.amazonaws.com, it hosts its JavaScript library on AWS).
+• Qualaroo: a user feedback tool, which lets Spotify segment its users so it can send surveys to only some of them.
+This company therefore collects your profile and your Spotify usage.
+Note that it is responsible for the call to Amazon (it hosts its JavaScript library on AWS, via the domain s3.amazonaws.com).

-If we zoom in on the information sent to Google Ad Manager during the ad call (the request https://securepubads.g.doubleclick.net/gampad/ads?), we realize that Spotify leaks a lot of information to Google including:
+If we zoom in on the information sent to Google Ad Manager during the ad call (the https://securepubads.g.doubleclick.net/gampad/ads? request), we see that Spotify leaks quite a bit of information to Google, including:

-• Your Doubleclick advertising identifier, via the “IDE” cookie".
-It follows you everywhere on the internet and therefore even on Desktop apps thanks to Spotify.
+• Your Doubleclick advertising identifier, via the “IDE” cookie.
+It follows you across the internet and, thanks to Spotify, even into desktop apps.

 • Your age.